Free Children's Stories by Leading Authors

 He forced a smile.
 "Thank you for giving me hope."

-The rainbow suddenly stiffened, the arch rounding out, the colors brightening.
+The rainbow suddenly stiffened, the arch rounding out, the colours brightening.

-It floated up into the air above them, becoming larger and larger until it stretched from one horizon to the other, the colors brilliant in the sun's early light.
+It floated up into the air above them, becoming larger and larger until it stretched from one horizon to the other, the colours brilliant in the sun's early light.

-Then it faded slowly, its brilliant colors disappearing.
+Then it faded slowly, its brilliant colours disappearing.

 "Do you think it will ever come back?"
 Malcom whispered hopefully.